 A bong's central purpose is to cool and filter smoke through water filtration.
 While it results in a smoother smoke, however, it can also filter out some THC and other psychoactive compounds.
 In fact, water pipes filter out more cannabinoids than tar.
 And filtering out cannabinoids means the user has to smoke more to get the desired effect.

-Bongs also require more upfront cost than a blunt or joint.
-A well-made, well-maintained bong can last a lifetime, but it may also put you back a pretty penny upon initial purchase.
+Many of the best bongs also require higher upfront cost than a blunt or joint.
+When you know how to use it, a well-made, well-maintained bong can last a lifetime, but it may also put you back a pretty penny upon initial purchase.
 Bongs can range in price anywhere from $10 to thousands of dollars for an artisan piece.

 And while bongs may require less prep work than a joint, bongs do require a lot more maintenance and upkeep.
-If you don’t keep changing the water, a bong can become increasingly difficult to clean.
-New bong users should also be aware: Bong water smells bad.
-The scent of bong water isn’t necessarily a disadvantage that affects its function, but the odor is generally hated by cannabis users.
+If you don't keep changing the water, a bong can become increasingly difficult to clean.
+New bong users should also be aware: Bong water smells foul.
+The scent of bong water isn't necessarily a disadvantage that affects its function, but the odor is generally unpalatable to cannabis users.

 History of the Bong

 African pipes were long thought to be used exclusively for tobacco smoking, which also contributed to the dominant Asia origin story.
-But traces of cannabis residue reveal that Dombrowski’s early African water pipes were definitely used to smoke cannabis.
-Several origin theories for the bong, as well as how it spread throughout the world, remain in competition, so a settled place and time for the first bong continue to be cloudy.
-However, the most current and plausible research suggests that these early African water pipes are the world’s first bongs.
+But traces of cannabis residue reveal that Dombrowski's early African water bongs were definitely used to smoke cannabis.
+Several origin theories for the bong, as well as how it spread throughout the world, remain in competition, so a settled place and time for the first bong continues to be cloudy.
+However, the most current and plausible research suggests that these early African water bongs are the world's first.

 The Bong Renaissance

-Snodgrass eventually settled in Eugene, Oregon, and began teaching others the craft of bong-making.
+Snodgrass eventually settled in Eugene, Oregon, and began teaching others the craft of homemade bong-making.
 He also discovered “fuming,” which uses gold and silver to color borosilicate glass.
-From there, his students multiplied, at the same time head shops were popping up up in every major metropolitan area of the US in the ’90s.
+From there, his students multiplied, at the same time head shops were popping up in every major metropolitan area of the U.S. in the '90s.

-Today, bongs serve as more than a smoking device.
+Today, the best bongs serve as more than a smoking device.
 In the tradition of Snodgrass, glass blowers have created an art surrounding the craft of bong-making.
-Thanks to the craftiness of the cannabis community, bongs are now a highly functional, interactive art piece.
+Thanks to the craftiness of the cannabis community, water bongs are now a highly functional, interactive art piece.

 The Resurgence of American Pipemaking

+Unless considered smoking devices meant for legal substances like tobacco and not exclusively for smoking federally illegal substances such as cannabis, a bong is considered illegal drug paraphernalia under the Controlled Substances Act.
 Operation Pipe Dreams was a 2003 federal sting operation by the U.S Department of Justice against dozens of glassblowers they identified as “illegal drug paraphernalia sellers.”
-Among the glassblowers was comedian and cannabis cultural icon Tommy Chong.
-The glassblowers were charged with “trafficking of illegal drug paraphernalia,” and Chong’s 9-month jail sentence sparked a controversy that galvanized a generation of glass artists to join the movement and make glass pipes for cannabis use.
+Among the glassblowers was comedian and cannabis culture icon Tommy Chong.
+The glassblowers were charged with “trafficking of illegal drug paraphernalia,” and Chong's nine-month jail sentence sparked a controversy that galvanized a generation of glass artists to join the movement and make glass pipes and water bongs for cannabis use.
 Soon, this underground movement of glass pipe-making would permeate the growing post-legalization cannabis culture.

 How to Use a Bong

 Trying out a new or unfamiliar method of smoking can be overwhelming and confusing for new users.
 Bongs may be easy to use, but newcomers may still find them daunting.
-If you’re worried about smoking from a bong for the first time, remember the following steps until you’ve had enough practice to perfect your routine:
+If you don't know how to use a bong, or you're worried about smoking from a bong for the first time, remember the following steps until you've had enough practice to perfect your routine:

 - Prepare your cannabis.
 Grind up your cannabis with a grinder or pair of scissors, or break it up with your hands if you don't have a grinding tool available.